Tibetan Empire: Armor

-The soldiers of the Tibetan Empire wore armor such as lamellar and chainmail, and were proficient in the use of swords and lances.
-According to the Tibetan author Tashi Namgyal, writing in 1524, the history of lamellar armor in Tibet was divided into three distinct periods.
-The oldest armor dated from the time of the "Righteous Kings, Uncle, and Nephew" which would place it sometime during the Yarlung dynasty, early seventh to mid ninth century.
+The soldiers of the Tibetan Empire wore armour such as lamellar and chainmail, and were proficient in the use of swords and lances.
+According to the Tibetan author Tashi Namgyal, writing in 1524, the history of lamellar armour in Tibet was divided into three distinct periods.
+The oldest armour dated from the time of the "Righteous Kings, Uncle, and Nephew" which would place it sometime during the Yarlung dynasty, early seventh to mid ninth century.

-According to Du You (735–812) in his encyclopedic text, the Tongdian, the Tibetans were less proficient in archery and fought in the following manner:
+According to Du You (735–812) in his encyclopaedic text, the Tongdian, the Tibetans were less proficient in archery and fought in the following manner:

-The Tibetans might have exported their armor to the neighboring steppe nomads.
-When the Turgesh attacked the Arabs, their khagan Suluk was reported to have worn Tibetan armor, which saved him from two arrows before a third penetrated his breast.
+The Tibetans might have exported their armour to the neighbouring steppe nomads.
+When the Turgesh attacked the Arabs, their khagan Suluk was reported to have worn Tibetan armour, which saved him from two arrows before a third penetrated his breast.
 He survived the ordeal with some discomfort in one arm.